 Tip 3: Keep the dimensions right

 The size of the cover page is an important consideration.
-Anything too big or too small will reflect badly on you and undermine your effort.
+Anything too big or small will reflect poorly on you and undermine your effort.
 The thumb rule is keeping it smaller than the project’s main body.

 Tip 3: Format it right

-An attractive cover page is one with the right formatting.
+An attractive cover page is one with the proper formatting.
 Unless specified, you are better off with the Times New Roman font with the standard 12-point.
-Ensure the text is double-spaced for clearer reading.
+Ensure the text is double-spaced for more precise reading.
 Also, capitalize the first letter of each word in the title, except for the propositions and articles.

 Conclusion

 That was our list of top 10 economics project ideas.
-Hopefully, you will find a suitable topic for your project and accomplish it quickly.
+Hopefully, you will find and accomplish a suitable topic for your project quickly.
 When doing the project, you’ll develop a deeper understanding of the topic, which is, of course, the end goal of this activity.
-Whether we are aware of it or not, economics shapes the world we live in and our choices.
+Whether we know it or not, economics shapes our world and choices.

 However, to know what Economics is, we need to know what isn’t Economics.
 It doesn’t involve finances or how to make fortunes.
 Even though some economists in bow-ties might preempt the future of a particular economy, it’s never the prime concern of economics.
 Instead, the subject is all about people and the decisions they make.